Find a local pick your own farm here!

 400 Main Street West, Grimsby, ON L3M 1T2.
 Phone: 0.
 Email: twocenturyfarmgrimsby@gmail.com.
 Open: See our Facebook page for hours, as availability May change due to weather Wednesday to Sunday, 8 am to 5 pm *when fruit is available* Closed Monday and Tuesday.
 Open: Click here for current open hours, days and dates.
 Picking updates: Click here for picking updates.
 Directions: Click here for a map and directions.
 Cherries are usually available in early- to mid-July and peaches are usually available in mid- to late-August; Please check our Facebook page, as weather can change this;.
 We minimize use of pesticides and other chemicals.
 Payment: Cash, Debit cards.
 Click here for our Facebook page.
 (UPDATED: July 11, 2019)

-• Weiland Sweet Cherry Farm - cherries
+• Weiland Sweet Cherry Farm - cherries,

-1625 Haist Street, Fonthill, Ontario L0S 1E0.
+1625 Haist Street, Fonthill, ON L0S 1E0.
 Phone: (905) 892-3744.
-Open: Daily during season (approximately end of June until the end of July) from 8 am to 8 pm; Please call ahead for hours of operation and availability.
+Email: oscarjillweiland@gmail.com.
+Open: Daily during season (approximately end of June until the end of July) from 9 am to 7 pm daily; Please call ahead for hours of operation and availability.
 Directions: QEW exit 57, Vineland (Victoria Avenue) South on Victoria Avenue towards Niagara Escarpment, away from lake and continue south 15 km, Left (east) on Hwy 20 at lights, towards Fonthill.
 At first stoplight, Target Gas Station and Haist Street, turn left and go 1 km north and watch for signs.
 GPS Co-ordinates: Latitude 43.05216502460; Longitude -79.29516632350.
 They have the large black cherry of the Cavalier variety at the end of June and the popular Bing and Hedelfingen varieties during the month of July.
-(UPDATED: June 08, 2014, by JBS) (ADDED: Novermber 29, 2011, from publically available information)
+You can come to our farm anytime they are open.
+No appointment or pre-booking is required!
+When you come to the farm, they provide you with baskets, and basket harnesses.
+They also have ladders of various sizes placed throughout the orchard.
+You may use these at your own risk.(UPDATED: June 08, 2014, by JBS) (ADDED: Novermber 29, 2011, from publically available information)

 • Windwood Farms - apples, melons, pears, plums, pumpkins, summer squash, winter squash, picnic area